publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch53/m__us_usc_t22_s4305.md

             (A) any country listed as a Communist country in [section 2370(f) of this title][/us/usc/t22/s2370/f];

-            (B) any country determined by the Secretary of State, for purposes of section 2405(j) of the Appendix to title 50, to be a country which has repeatedly provided support for acts of international terrorism; and
+            (B) any country determined by the Secretary of State, for purposes of [section 4605(j) of title 50][/us/usc/t50/s4605/j], to be a country which has repeatedly provided support for acts of international terrorism; and

             (C) any other country which engages in intelligence activities in the United States which are adverse to the national security interests of the United States.